KPI Fire Security Overview

 11. Additional Information

 This document is intended to provide a summary of the KPI Fire System Security Plan and Policies.
-If you are considering KPI Fire for an Enterprise or Government implementation and need a more comprehensive review, or have additional questions you can request a “Security Review” though your sales person or Account Manager.
+If you are considering KPI Fire for an Enterprise or Government implementation and need a more comprehensive review, or have additional questions you can request additional “Security Review” though your sales person, Account Manager, or through our security portal.